How to scrape an API with pagination in JavaScript

 If you found the JSON API behind a site and called it once, you have probably noticed the response only carries the first slice of the data: 20 or 50 items, plus a field like next_cursor, total, or has_more that hints there is more behind it.
 Hardcoding ?page=2, ?page=3 and so on works until the API switches scheme, returns a duplicate page, or runs past the end and you cannot tell where to stop.

 The fix is to read the pagination metadata the API already returns and let it drive a loop that requests the next slice until the API says there is no more.
-The three schemes you will meet are cursor (follow the opaque next_cursor token), offset (advance a numeric offset by the page size), and page-number (increment page until you have the total).
-Each is a short loop on top of fetch, around 30 lines, no dependencies beyond Node 18+.
+We'll build a small script that wraps every request in one helper so timeout and error handling stay identical, then pages through whichever of the three schemes the API uses: cursor (follow the opaque next_cursor token until it goes empty), offset (advance a numeric position by the page size until a short page arrives), or page-number (read the reported total and request pages until you have it).
+Every loop carries a hard page cap so a malformed stop signal cannot run forever.
+Each scheme is a short loop on top of fetch, around 30 lines, no dependencies beyond Node 18+.

 The complete script